OpenNebula/docs/source/open_cluster_deployment/firecracker_node_deployment/firecracker_node_installation.rst

 ==========================================

-This page shows you how to configure OpenNebula Firecracker node from the binary packages.
+This page shows you how to configure OpenNebula Firecracker Node from the binary packages.

-.. note:: Before reading this chapter, you should have at least installed your :ref:`Frontend node <frontend_installation>`.
+.. note:: Before reading this chapter, you should have at least installed your :ref:`Front-end node <frontend_installation>`.

 Step 1.
 Add OpenNebula Repositories
 ===================================